Skip to content

 High follower growth feels good.
 Viral reach screenshots look convincing.

-None of that matters if the audience never clicks, converts, or returns…
+Those figures do not demonstrate a business outcome if the audience never clicks, converts, or returns.

 Social media KPIs force accountability.
 Vanity metrics create comfort.

-💡Remember this: If a number cannot influence your next decision, it should not be a KPI.
+💡 Remember this: if a number cannot inform a decision, it should not be a KPI.

 Speaking of vanity metrics within social media KPIs, let’s look at Follower Count 👇